Ketel Marte Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.60 team ERA that ranks second among all MLB pitching staffs.
+- The Rays' 3.65 team ERA ranks third among all MLB pitching staffs.

-- The Rays allow the ninth-fewest home runs in baseball (81 total, one per game).
+- Rays pitchers combine to rank 11th in baseball in home runs surrendered (85 total, one per game).

+- Eflin (9-3) is trying for his 10th win when he gets the starting nod for the Rays in his 15th start of the season.
+He has a 3.35 ERA in 83 1/3 innings pitched, with 84 strikeouts.

+- The righty's last time out was on Friday against the Kansas City Royals, when he threw six innings, surrendering three earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.